thewpsquad/squad-modules/readme.txt

 == Features ==
-- **Easy-to-Use**: Seamlessly integrated into the Divi Builder, Squad Modules for Divi offers a user-friendly interface that allows you to add, customize, and arrange modules with ease.
+- **Easy-to-Use**: Squad Modules for Divi is seamlessly integrated into the Divi Builder, so you can easily add, customize, and arrange modules.
+The user-friendly interface makes it a breeze to create stunning layouts with just a few clicks.
-- **Beautifully Designed**: Our team of experts meticulously designs each module in Squad Modules for Divi to ensure the highest quality and visual appeal.
+- **Beautifully Designed**: Each module in Squad Modules for Divi is meticulously designed by a team of experts to ensure the highest quality and visual appeal.
 Choose from a range of stunning modules to make your website stand out.
-- **Customizable**: Squad Modules for Divi provides extensive customization options, allowing you to personalize every aspect of the modules to match your website's branding and design.
-Adjust colors, typography, spacing, and more to create a unique look.
+- **Customizable**: Squad Modules for Divi provides extensive customization options, so you can personalize every aspect of the modules to match your website's branding and design.
+Change colors, fonts, spacing, and more to create a unique look that reflects your brand.
-- **Translation Ready**: Squad Modules for Divi supports translation into multiple languages, including Bangla, English, and German.
-Reach a global audience by providing a localized experience for your users.
-WPML compatibility ensures smooth multilingual functionality.
+- **Translation Ready**: Squad Modules for Divi supports translation into multiple languages, so you can reach a global audience.
+The plugin is compatible with WPML, so you can easily create multilingual websites.
-- **Responsive and Mobile-Friendly**: All modules are optimized for responsiveness, ensuring that your website looks great on any device.
-Mobile-specific settings enable you to fine-tune the module appearance on smaller screens.
+- **Responsive and Mobile-Friendly**: All modules are optimized for responsiveness, so your website will look great on any device, from desktop computers to smartphones and tablets.
+Mobile-specific settings allow you to fine-tune the module appearance on smaller screens.
-- **Regular Updates**: We are committed to delivering continuous improvements and new features to enhance your experience with Squad Modules for Divi.
-Expect regular updates and exciting additions to the module collection.
+- **Regular Updates**: Squad Modules for Divi is constantly being updated with new features and improvements.
+You can expect regular updates that add new modules, features, and bug fixes.

 == 13+ free modules and counting ==
+Squad Modules for Divi Builder includes over 13+ free modules that you can use to create stunning layouts, add interactive elements, and engage your website visitors.

+== General Modules ==
 1. **Advanced Divider Module**: Create visually appealing dividers with various styles, shapes, and customization options.
-Add elegance and sophistication to your page layouts with beautifully designed dividers that separate content sections.
 2. **Before After Image Slider**: Engage your visitors with interactive image comparisons using the Before After Image Slider module.
-Showcasing before and after images is made easy with the ability to control the slide position and transition effects.
 3. **Business Hours**: Display your business hours in a clear and organized manner.
-This module allows you to showcase your opening and closing hours, days of the week, and any special holiday hours.
 4. **Dual Button**: Encourage user interaction and call-to-action with the Dual Button module.
 Display two distinct buttons side by side, each with its own customizable text, link, and design options.
 5. **Flip Box**: Add a touch of interactivity and visual interest to your website with the Flip Box module.
 Showcase content on one side of the box, and when hovered or clicked, the box flips to reveal additional information or a different design.
 6. **Image Mask**: Transform your images into captivating focal points with the Image Mask module.
 Apply stunning masks to your images, adding creativity and visual appeal to your website.